kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   }

   Status BucketStatus {
-    // Bucket is a boolean condition to reflect the successful creation of a bucket.
+    // ReadyToUse is a boolean condition to reflect the successful creation of a bucket.
-    BucketReady bool
+    ReadyToUse bool

-    // TODO: replace all ready statuses with common `ReadyToUse` as vol snapshot does?

     // BucketID is the unique ID of the bucket in the OSP.
 This field will be populated by COSI once
     // the ID in the OSP is known.
     BucketID string

-    // ErrorMessage is the most recent error message.
-This cleared when provisioning is successful.
-    ErrorMessage string

-    // TODO: discuss using this instead of ErrorMessage above
+    // Protocols is the set of protocols the provisioned Bucket supports.
+BucketAccesses can request
+    // to access this BucketClaim using any of the values given here.
+    // Possible values: S3, Azure, GCS
+    Protocols []Protocol

     // Error holds the most recent error message, with a timestamp.
     // This is cleared when provisioning is successful.
     Error *TimestampedError